mainkoon81/ooo-Bayesian-Modeling-A/README.md

 ### 1> Bayesian Network
 <img src="https://user-images.githubusercontent.com/31917400/93598793-2138f880-f9b5-11ea-82f9-2cd017d66e2f.jpg" />

 It uses a `directed graph` as the intrinsic representation.
 Bayesian Network is a Directed Acyclic Graph(DAG) whose nodes represent the random variables X1, X2, ...
 It represents a `joint distribution`(via the chainRule) for Bayesian Networks.

-Bayes-nets explicitly `encodes the dependencies` between variables to **model joint distributions**.
-They are particularly useful because they provide a compact representation for **practically arbitrary distributions**, and efficient algorithms exist to sample and perform inference over the joint distribution.
+Bayes-nets explicitly `encodes the dependencies` between variables to model **joint distributions**.
+They are particularly useful because they provide a compact representation for practically arbitrary distributions, and efficient algorithms exist to sample and perform inference over the joint distribution.
  - It takes the idea of **uncertainty** and marry it with efficient structures.
  - one can easily see what uncertain variable influence other uncertain variables.